Jon-Schneider/SwiftMacroExamples/README.md

 6. **Hello Argument 3**.
 An extension to **Hello Argument 2** that takes an array of strings and adds the method `sayHello()` to the type its applied to, which prints "Hello {comma-separated list of string arguments}!" to the console.
 7. **Hello Argument 4**.
 An extension to **Hello Argument 3** that takes an array of strings and adds a separate hello method for each one named `sayHello{index}()` that prints "Hello {arg}".
 For example, `sayHello1()`.
 8. **Dependency Bag**.
 Generates a dependency struct named `Dependencies` for a class or struct from a list of types passed as the macro argument, nested in its parent type.
+9. **Memberwise Initalizer**.
+Generates a memberwise initializer for a class or structure from a list of types passed as the macro argument.

 ##### Peer Macros